 Figure out what type of thinking prevents you from realizing your dreams of travel.
 Every fear or argument you have likely has a solution.
 Start small.
 You will find that there are hundreds of travel blogs that address the needs of literally every kind of traveler and the challenges they might face.
 Choose the destination that best suits your maiden voyage.
 It might be the country of origin of your family, a city you’ve always dreamed of visiting or just a place that has always resonated with you.
 Then just plan out your time according to your tastes, and set a budget for your trip.
 I call this travel foreplay, and with a travel guide and/or Google, it can be an enjoyable experience that yields fantastic results.
 It is so fulfilling to find little gems during your research only to have them exceed expectations upon arrival.

 Most people dream of more travel and adventure in their lives.
 The majority of deathbed regrets involve people’s deep remorse over not having traveled more in their lives.
 I decided not to become one of those, and that my granddaughters would have an interesting Grandpa to tell them real tales of adventure using my blog as an all-purpose bedtime story.
 My grandkids will be regaled with tales of strange creatures, giant caves, dragon festivals, bizarre foods and beautiful castles which will hopefully inspire their own dreams of travel.
-If they start to get bored with my yarns, I can always tell them about evil taxi drivers or the malevolent Croatian who tried to run me down with a giant bus(picture included).
+If they start to get bored with my yarns, I can always tell them about malevolent taxi drivers or the evil Croatian bus driving thief who tried to run me down with a giant bus(picture included).
 He stiffed me $30 in change took exception when I took his picture.

 THE MALDIVES – 100TH.
 COUNTRY – 5/22/2018

-Well, the keystone to my bucket list has been achieved in just under three and a half years.
-I managed to rack up 70 new independent countries during that time and revisited many places as well.
+Well, the keystone to my bucket list has been achieved in just under three and a half years as I managed to rack up 70 additional independent countries.
 When you embark on a journey like this, you wonder whether you’ve actually got the minerals to pull it off.
 It’s easy to say you’re going to make it to your 100th. country, and travel for a full five years.
-It’s a whole other thing to actually do it.
+It’s quite another thing to actually do it.

 I’m also well over the hump for the five-year goal, and with Trump in office, I will have sufficient motivation to stay on the road in order to complete my mission.
-At this writing, I have also completed all Seven New Wonders of the World, having seen Petra, the Taj Mahal, and the Great Wall in the past two months.
+At this writing, I have also visited all Seven New Wonders of the World, having seen Petra, the Taj Mahal, and the Great Wall in the past two months.

 2018 has been a banner year despite a nagging rotator cuff injury.
 Korea, Japan, Australia, and Fiji still await, followed by a three-week road trip in central France.
-I wrap up the year at TravelCon, a travel blogging conference in Austin, Texas, for the purpose of developing a monetized travel blog to help offset the costs of ongoing adventures.
+I wrap up the year at TravelCon, a travel blogging conference in Austin, Texas, for the purpose of possibly developing a monetized travel blog to help offset the costs of ongoing adventures.
 At the very least I get the thrill of hanging out with my fellow travel bloggers.